The Capstone Races ~ The fastest way to find Zen

 A: We don’t know.
 But if you can figure it out, please let us know.
 What we do know is he or it offers a very fine race desert race venue.

 Q: Is it a typo that the race begins at HIGH NOON?

 A: Nope, Turd’L wants you to sleep in.
 Consider it Turd’L’s gift.

 Q: Okay Great!
 The race starts in the middle of the day.
 Does this mean I don’t need a headlamp?

 A: You might not, if your momma is momma Hawks…..
 Let’s put it this way, our first female 50k course record holder finished in the dark with no headlamp.
-She ain’t slow, she finished 2nd overall that year and she’s THE former COURSE RECORD HOLDER.
-Fortunately, she’s like a cat and somehow saw enough in the dark not to fall off Zen, or end up like this lady that didn’t test her gear pre-race.
+Her momma ain’t momma Hawks but she ain’t slow, she finished 2nd overall that year and she’s THE former COURSE RECORD HOLDER.
+Fortunately, she’s like a cat and somehow saw enough in the dark not to fall off Zen.
 Seriously, bring a headlamp.